Skip to Main Content

 Example statement

 "I have published 3 papers between 2020-2023 that are listed in the Scopus database.
-Of those papers, 33.3% of them are published in the top 10% most cited journals according to the SciMago Journal Ranking." (source: SciVal, 22 December 2023)
+Of those papers, 33.3% of them are published in the top 10% most cited journals according to the SCImago Journal Ranking." (source: SciVal, 22 December 2023)

 How to identify the percentage of journals published in top journals

-1. In SciVal, select the Overview module
+1. In SciVal, select Explore

-3. Within the Summary tab, scroll down to the heading Performance Indicators to view the Publications in Top Journal Percentiles
+3. Within the Summary tab, scroll down to the heading Performance Indicators to view the Publications in Top 10% Journal Percentiles

 5. Select Analyze in more detail for more comprehensive data.